chef/chef-workstation/docs-chef-io/content/workstation/knife_ssh.md

 **Force a Chef Infra Client run**

-To force a Chef Infra Client run on all of the web servers running Ubuntu on the Amazon EC2 platform, enter:
+To force a Chef Infra Client run on the web servers running Ubuntu on the Amazon EC2 platform, enter:

 ``` bash